Level/abstract-level/README.md

 The `options` object will always have the following properties: `reverse`, `limit`, `keyEncoding` and `valueEncoding`.
 The `limit` will always be an integer, greater than or equal to -1 and less than Infinity.
 If the user passed range options to `db.values()`, those will be encoded and set in `options`.

-### `db._clear(options, callback)`
+### `db._clear(options)`

 Delete all entries or a range.
 Does not have to be atomic.
+Must return a promise.
+If an error occurs, reject the promise.
+Otherwise resolve the promise, without an argument.
 It is recommended (and possibly mandatory in the future) to operate on a snapshot so that writes scheduled after a call to `clear()` will not be affected.

 Implementations that wrap another database can typically forward the `_clear()` call to that database, having transformed range options if necessary.